AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 field can be varied with a period equal to the length of the

-circle compactification or its integer multiples) could explain the quantum effects and possible to create classic
+circle compactification or its integer multiples) could explain the quantum phenomena and possible to create classic

-of the objections against Kaluza-Klein theory it lies in it that this theory is not actually in the
+theory is that this theory is not really uniform in the true

 Multidimensional